About Dental Technology

 Only those persons registered with the College may use the restricted title of Registered Dental Technologist in Ontario.
-Members of the College must use the designation RDT and their full name as it appears on the College’s public register in the course of providing or offering to provide dental technology services.
+Registrants of the College must use the designation RDT and their full name as it appears on the College’s public register in the course of providing or offering to provide dental technology services.

-What Do Registered Dental Technologists Do?
+What do Registered Dental Technologists do?